Read the entire first chapter of When Normal Blew Up: The Story of the People Who Died and the People Who Lived On by Joni Foster.

 But the truth is exactly the opposite.
 The family had mostly stayed in town, in the area.
 Kept a low profile, but stayed nonetheless, because they, too, were in shock.
 They, too, were a part of a community.
 They had ties with friends and neighbors who reached out and held their hands through the ordeal and the aftermath.
 In fact, I came to realize that their world was rocked and shattered in a way far worse than mine, and worse than the other bystanders of this story.
 They knew this man, had lived with him, had loved him, had shared his name.
 No one would ever want to believe that someone they had loved would be capable of such a methodical and horrific lapse in judgment.
 This was no longer just my story.
 This was their story, too.

 [i] Numbers 6:24-26 King James Version.
 The verse is: “The Lord bless thee, and keep thee; The Lord make his face shine upon thee, and be gracious unto thee; The Lord lift up his countenance upon thee, and give thee peace.”

-When Normal Blew Up: The Story of the People Who Died and the People Who Lived On is available where ever good books are sold.
-Click here for more information.
+When Normal Blew Up: The Story of the People Who Died and the People Who Lived On by Joni Foster is available here.